paulczy/ado-copilot-code-review/README.md

 ### With Custom Prompt

-If the included prompt is not to your liking, you can customize the review prompt to focus on aspects tailed to your needs:
+If the included prompt is not to your liking, you can customize the review prompt to focus on aspects tailored to your needs:

 ```yaml
 - task: CopilotCodeReview@1